Twigonometry/CTF-Tools/README.md

 f78f2477e949bee2d12a2c540fb6084f, c22b315c040ae6e0efee3518d830362b
 ```

-The user could select the cascade option with the brute force attack method (Cascade also works with a dictionary attack, assuming all dictionaries have been generated):
+The user could select the Cascade option with the brute force attack method (Cascade also works with a dictionary attack, assuming a dictionary has been generated for every hashing algorithm except bcrypt):

 ```
 Select hashing algorithm: